zorkian/go-datadog-api/README.md

     log.Printf("dashboard %d: %s\n", dash.Id, dash.Title)
 ```

 That's all; it's pretty easy to use.
+Check out the Godoc link for the
+available API methods and, if you can't find the one you need,
+let us know (or patches welcome)!

 ## DOCUMENTATION